Glossary

 he Special Supplementary Grant for Inclusive Education (SSG) is a “top-up” to Delivery at Levels 1 and 2 on the New Zealand Qualifications and Credentials Framework (DQ1-2) funding, to help cover the costs of providing extra support for Supported Learners’ qualifications on the NZQCF.
 SSG is not intended to be the only or primary source of funding to support these learners.

-Standard-setting bodies are responsible for the quality of standards submitted to NZQA for listing on the Directory of Assessment Standards (DAS).
-They work with industry partners, professional groups and others to develop useful and relevant standards that are nationally recognised.
-There are three types of standard-setting body: workforce development councils (for specific industries and professions), the Ministry of Education (for NCEA achievement standards) and NZQA (for all other standards) (see sections 437–438 of the Education and Training Act 2020).
+Standard-setting bodies are responsible for the qualifications, credentials and standards listed by NZQA on the New Zealand Qualifications and Credentials Framework (NZQCF) and the Directory of Assessment and Skills Standards (DASS).
+They work with industry partners, professional groups and other relevant parties to develop, maintain and quality assure qualifications, credentials and standards that are nationally recognised.
+The majority of standard setting is carried out by Industry Skills Boards (for specific industries and professions), the Ministry of Education (for NCEA achievement standards) and NZQA.
+However, the Education and Training Act 2020 does allow for additional bodies to be standard setters with NZQA approval.

 The Secondary Tertiary Alignment Resource (STAR) is administered by MoE and delivers additional operational grant funding to all State and State-Integrated schools with year 11-13+ students to assist schools, in partnership with another provider (or workplace), to provide students alternative learning experiences to support their retention and achievement in education and to help students find suitable pathways to work or further study.